Schalltech/honeycomb-marketplace/README.md

    ```

 #### Integration
 The following is an example of how the Image micro-app could be integrated into an existing application. **Note:** The version number referenced below is for illustration purposes only.
-You will need to provide the version of the Image you want to use.
-A link to the Image changelog is provided above to review release notes for specific versions.
+You will need to specify the version of the micro app that will be used.

-To prevent multiple versions from being loaded, Honeycomb micro-apps require the host to provide references to React and ReactDOM externally.
+To prevent multiple versions from being loaded, Honeycomb micro-apps require the host to provide references to React and ReactDOM globally.
 This can be included in your host applications app.js.
 Then you can import and render the `<MicroApp />` component any where within your application that you would like to incorporate micro-apps.

 ```js
 import React from 'react';